destenson/Janix-ai--mcp-validator/mcp_testing/http/README.md

 3. **Tools Listing**: Verifies that the server can list available tools
 4. **Tool Execution**: Tests basic tool execution (echo, add)
 5. **Async Tools**: Tests async tool execution with the sleep tool
+6. **Session Handling**: Tests server's ability to maintain and validate sessions via the `Mcp-Session-Id` header

+### Session Test Coverage

+The session validator specifically tests:

+1. **Session Creation**: Tests that the server generates a valid session ID during initialization
+2. **Session Validation**: Tests that the server properly accepts or rejects requests based on session ID validity
+3. **Session Persistence**: Tests that the server maintains state across multiple requests with the same session ID
+4. **Missing Session**: Tests server behavior when session ID is not provided
+5. **Invalid Session**: Tests server behavior when an invalid session ID is provided

 ## Adding New Tests

-To add new tests, add methods to the `MCPHttpTester` class in `tester.py`.
+To add new tests, add methods to the `MCPHttpTester` class in `tester.py` or the `MCPSessionValidator` class in `session_validator.py`.
 Tests should:

 1. Return `True` if passing, `False` if failing
 2. Print clear error messages